Main index | Section 1 | 日本語 | Options |

 amp;# | Returns the number of words in the value. |

-If the include statement is written as .-include or as .sinclude then errors locating and/or opening include files are ignored.
+If the include statement is written as .-include or as .sinclude, errors locating and/or opening include files are ignored.

-If the include statement is written as .dinclude not only are errors locating and/or opening include files ignored, but stale dependencies within the included file will be ignored just like .MAKE.DEPENDFILE.
+If the include statement is written as .dinclude, not only are errors locating and/or opening include files ignored, but stale dependencies within the included file are ignored just like in .MAKE.DEPENDFILE.

 .export variable ... | |